What is the Early Years Special Educational Needs and Disability Inclusion Panel (SENDIP)?

 Children and their needs evolve and change especially in their early years so it might not always be possibly to determine how complex any Special Educational Needs might be, and therefore the level of Special Educational provision and support required.
 The Early Years Special Educational Needs and Disability Inclusion Panel (SENDIP) supports children in their early years by arranging and implementing a package of support for a child.

-SENDIP is a panel made up of representatives from Early Years SEND Inclusion Team, Statutory SEND Team, Children’s Centres, Early Years specialist provider, and Health professionals.
-The primary purpose of SENDIP is to support the inclusion of young children with Special Educational Needs and/or Disabilities, or those who are particularly vulnerable, into and within early years settings and through their transition into school.
+SENDIP is a panel made up of representatives from Early Years SEND including the Area SENco Team, Statutory SEND Team, Children’s Centre SEND Lead, Educational Psychology Team, a Social Care representative, Early Years Specialist Provider, and Health Visiting SEND Lead.
+The primary purpose of SENDIP is to support the inclusion of young children with Special Educational Needs and/or Disabilities, or those who are particularly vulnerable, into and within early years settings and through their transition to school (reception).

 The panel considers requests for two year-olds, three year-olds and four year-olds who are in receipt of their early education entitlement (EYE) based on a set of guidelines.
 Children meeting the thresholds will have, or are likely to have, complex and long term needs which will require highly specialist educational provision in the future.
 This means educational provision which is additional to, or different from, that which normally takes place within the setting.
 The panel will make a decision on the level of Inclusion Support Funding (ISF) as part of a package of support for children meeting the thresholds.
 Transition Support Funding (TSF) will also be considered for children in their pre-school year who are due to transition to school.
 As part of this package of support, some children with Social, Emotional and Mental Health Needs (SEMH) will be considered for the Nurture Outreach Service.